PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/CQRS-usage-in-forms.md

 }
 ```

-Right now the first step is completed - command bus is injected in the form data handler.
-Lets use it!
+Right now the first step is completed – the Command Bus is injected in the Form Data Handler.
+Let's use it!

-Instead of creating new object directly in `update()` method, you can delegate it to Command.
-All that you have to do is create command using form `$data` and dispatch it.
+Instead of modifying the entity object directly in the _Form Data Handler's_ `update()` method, we can delegate that task to a `Command`.
+All we have to do is create an instance of that command using the form's `$data` and then dispatch it using the `CommandBus`.

 ```php
 namespace PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataHandler;